How to Spot Crypto Signal Scams: The Complete Red-Flag Checklist

 Are all crypto signal groups scams?

 No, but the category attracts many low-quality and deceptive sellers.
-The burden should be on the provider to show transparent methods, realistic risk warnings, and a complete track record.
+The burden should be on the provider to show transparent methods, realistic risk warnings, and a complete track record that includes losing trades.

 Is a screenshot proof that a signal worked?